alexander-nichols/capstone-project/model_card.md

 <img src="img/partial_schooling.png" alt="drawing" width="400"/>

-Increased levels of schools lead to high life expectancy with almost complete uniformity
+Increased levels of years in schooling are associated with higher life expectancy both on average and across all samples.
+This effect diminishes after around 9 years.
 #### GDP per capita

 <img src="img/partial_GDP_per_capita.png" alt="drawing" width="400"/>

+Increased levels of GDP per capita are associated with higher life expectancy however this effect reduces around $50,000.
 ## African Countries:
 All African countries are classes as developing during the period 2000-2015.